 The two-storey 307sq m two-bedroom Cape Pool Villa will suit privacy-seekers with a blow-out budget.
 Upping the ante for honeymoon romance, they have sweeping Indian Ocean views from both bedrooms, and this is the only category with a private infinity pool on the roof terrace.
 However, Master Suites are more intimate and cost-effective, flaunting the same ochre and ultramarine-hued style as larger villas.

 This resort promises the moon and delivers, with an unheated, adults-only, 60-metre, crescent-shaped pool, with an infinity edge that curves around the cape, where swimmers can enjoy 270-degree Indian Ocean views.
 The Cove Pool welcomes kids, and each watta (stone-wall-ringed garden) includes a shared pool for two to three villas.

 Smell as sweet as the garden surrounds, with locally inspired in-villa treatments made with home-grown spices.
 Therapists will soothe and relax you with scented steam showers, organic spice scrubs (clove, nutmeg, sweet orange and sandalwood), Ceylon tea and cinnamon-laced essential-oil massages, and green-tea facials.
 Hidden under the Moon Pool, there’s a fully equipped air-conditioned gym, and cliff-edge yoga and pilates platforms offer sights for the sore-thighed.

 Binoculars for an in-depth look at that view, a notebook for pressing some of the local flowers, and a Marco Polo-esque sense of adventure.

-Under-2s stay free, and 2–12 year olds stay for up to US$45 for bed and breakfast, US$83 half-board and US$75 full-board, a night, for each child.
-A baby cot and one extra bed can be added to most rooms, and Master and Junior Suites interconnect.
-Babysitting is available on request.
+Under-2s stay free, and 2–16 year-olds stay for up to US$45 for bed and breakfast, US$83 half-board and US$108 full-board, a night, for each child.
+A baby cot and one extra bed can be added to most rooms and babysitting is available on request.

 2–12 year olds.
 Child supplement rates change seasonally' the highest half-board child supplement is US$95 and full-board is US$125.